The Quiet Revival of Small Farms

 Realistic expectations for the first season:

-• Expect to make 30–50 percent of what you’ll make in year three.
-The first season is mostly capital investment and learning.
+- Expect to make 30–50 percent of what you will make in year three.
+The first season is mostly capital spent and lessons learned.

 The Solarpunk Frame

-It won’t solve the food system.
-But thousands of market gardens, networked, would meaningfully reshape it.
-The work scales by replicating, not by growing larger.
-That’s a different theory of change than industrial agriculture has ever practiced.
+It will not solve the food system.
+But thousands of market gardens, networked, would reshape it in a way one large operation never could.
+The work scales by being copied, not by getting bigger.
+That is a different theory of change than industrial agriculture has ever bothered to practice.

-If you’re considering it: read Fortier’s book, visit two or three working market gardens, work a season as an apprentice somewhere, and then start small on your own.
+If you are weighing it: read Fortier’s book, walk two or three working market gardens, give a season to apprenticing somewhere the soil is already producing, and then start small on ground of your own.
 The road in is well-mapped.
-The people doing this are mostly generous with what they know.
+The people already on it tend to be generous with what they know.

 Frequently Asked Questions